floesche/LED-Display_G3_Software/docs/g2-panels.md

 ### Programming the Controller

 Programming the controller is similar to the process for programming each panel.
-There is a 6-pin ISP interface for both of the controller board’s Atmega128 microprocessors.
-Let’s program the main controller first:
+There is a 6-pin ISP interface for both of the controller board's Atmega128 microprocessors.
+Let's program the main controller first:

 1. Power the Controller board if using the AVR ISP, otherwise power the STK 500, and connect the programming device to the 6 pin Controller ISP header (labeled J7 on the PCB).
 2. Open AVR Studio and start the AVR programming tool STK500/AVRISP from the tools menu.